Adyen/adyen-java-api-library/README.md

 ## Installation

-You can use Maven or simply Download the Release
+You can use Maven or simply download the release

 ### Maven